hackclub/easel/README.md

 * Extra wires - HDMI out ($5.95), power cables that come with Sprig

 While @Shawn was here, we also considered doing something like [this](https://github.com/ncrawforth/VT2040) but it requires more consideration cost-wise.

-## Timeline

-### First initial draft and website: next Tuesday sync (04/16)

-Initial draft of the guide to be reviewed internally on deployed website.
-Deployed website should have 6 pages: a main page (what is this? call to action and demo/playground section) and a page for each of the parts of the guide.

-Order a Raspberry Pi Zero 2W as soon as approved for prototyping.

-### First initial layout of terminal-in-a-box: next Friday (04/19)

-Set

-### Shipping

-- [ ] Iterate on feedback: by the end of the Monday I get back (04/28)
-- [ ] Polish and ship/announce (figuring out manufacturing and shipping process for the "We Ship" part, doing one last one-over) by Friday (05/03) latest